Canals in Australia: Maribyrnong Explosives Magazine Canal

 The Marbyrnong Explosives Magazine Canal was constructed in 1875-76 and opened in 1878, as part of the large Victorian government explosives reserve, known as Jack's Magazine.
 The magazine was intended for bonded storage of all gunpowder coming into the colony, and was used for both military and industry, in particular the growing hard rock mining industry.
 Barges transferred explosives from ships in Hobsons Bay up the Maribyrnong River and into the 400m long canal then, offload at the canal dock just outside the magazine walls.
 A tramway also ran along the length of the canal, with another section going from the loading dock into the magazine proper.

 Western Australia

 Burswood Canal

 Burswood Canal was constructed in the 1830s across a meander bend of the Swan River at Burswood.
 It was made to shorten the journey on the Swan river, between Fremantle and Guildford.

 It is bridged by the south western railway. and a road bridge was built as well.

+Mandurah canals

+Mandurah canals are a network of several canal estates in the Peel region, the canals located in Mandurah connect to the Mandurah estuary, while the canals at Wannanup connect to the Dawesville Channel, the oldest of the canals, constructed at South Yunderup by the early 1970s connect to the Peel Inlet and the Murray river.